EmmaSabbadini/Cell-Segmentation-Biomedical-Imaging-Final/README_CSCI3397.md

 8. Run `4_inference.ipynb` to get final prediction masks from `test_images`.
 (For visualization)
 9. Run `4b_inference.ipynb` to get final prediction masks according to MoNuSAC submission format.

-### Our Contributions

-All group members (Callie, Emma and Austin) attempted (for a substantial amount of time) to set up this project in Colab.
-However, as addressed above, Callie discovered a fix which worked on her local machine (editing the efficientnet distribution file), and we were unable to find a similar solution for the Colab environment.
-Additionally, we did not have write-access to this file on the GPUs on the cslab server.
-Due to the fact that Callie was the only student in the group with sufficient memory/ hardware to run the project locally, all coding was done on her computer.
-However, we collaborated on all deicsions of how to modeify and adapt the code.
-Emma was able to sucessfully upload all of the processed data for training and testing as well.

-Code - related contributions:

-Our main contribution was our discussion and analysis of the sigma value for median filtering used within post-processing to generate the segmentation masks.
-This modification was made within the 4b_inference, and 3b_validate_and_compute_PQ files.

-Additionally, several modeifications had to be made to the original code in order for it to run (original code had errors).
-This included re-writing the instance segmentation function in 4b_inference.py (found starting at line 341), and in 3b_validate_and_compute_PQ.py (found starting at line 411).

-Callie also created test_change_sigma.py and 3b_pq_change_sigma to test the effect of changing sigma within the training of the model, as opposed to solely in post-processing, and to do so during computation of the PQ metric, respectively.